• Skip to primary navigation

 I’m fortunate enough that Southern California has so many amazing hiking destinations, often accompanied by warm sunny days.
-The only downside to this mild climate are the groves of poison plants like poison ivy, oak, and sumac flourishing alongside the trails and creek beds.
+The only downside to this mild climate is the groves of poison plants like poison ivy, oak, and sumac flourishing alongside the trails and creek beds.

 Since I’ve had my share of weaving through said groves, I thought it would be useful to go over some of the best essential oils for poison ivy and other reactive plants.